Integrated hare control

 - Where netting is bent to lay on the ground surface, it must be held down with pegs, rocks or timber.

-- Suitable rabbit-proof gates at all breaks in the fence.
+- There should be suitable rabbit-proof gates at all breaks in the fence.

 General support fencing needs